Muhammad Muslehuddin Siddiqui: Migration to Pakistan

 Siddiqui later went back to Karachi and joined his previously left position of Khatib in Akhond Masjid situated in Kharadar, soon after this he was requested to join Khori Garden Masjid situated at Jodia Bazar.
-He also corresponded with "Madarsa Qadriya" located in Baghdad to send many Pakistani students for higher studies.
+He also corresponded with "Madarsa Qadiriyya" located in Baghdad to send many Pakistani students for higher studies.

 Death

 On the 7th day of Jumada al-Thani 1403 AH, corresponding to 23 March 1983, at noon, he felt ill, and died in the ambulance en route to the hospital due to a heart attack at the age of 67 years.
+He is buried in Khori Garden, Kharadar.